ShridharShikalgar/ScrolledPercentage/README.md

 # ScrolledPercentage
-This is a Mini Project on Scroll Percentage
+This is a Mini Project on Scroll Percentage using Javascript